Venkat-Shadeslayer/DA5401_assignment7/README.md

 # DA5401 — Assignment 7: Model Selection

 This repository contains the Jupyter Notebook **`DA5401_A7.ipynb`**, which demonstrates the process of **model selection and evaluation** using the **Statlog (Landsat Satellite) Dataset** from the UCI Machine Learning Repository.

-Name: Venkata Sai Vihswesvar SV
+Name: Venkata Sai Vishwesvar SV

 GITHUB ID: Venkat-Shadeslayer

 Roll number: BE22B042
 ---